 Friedemann Vogel

-"An injury years ago made me more aware and more motivated," explains the German dancer, one of the greatest étoiles of the 21st century, who will make people think about body & artificial intelligence at the Spoleto Festival.
-And here he tells about himself, from his first split in kindergarten
+“An injury years ago made me more aware and more motivated,” explains the German dancer, one of the greatest étoiles of the 21st century, who at the Spoleto Festival will reflect on body & artificial intelligence.
+And here it is told, right from the first split in kindergarten

-Von Kleist seems to conclude to favor of the puppet.
-What about her?
+Von Kleist seems to conclude in favor of the puppet.
+And her?

 No!
-Better to let one's feelings, one's heart, one's soul speak.
-Proof of how crucial subjectivity is?
-Every Swan Lake is different to depending on the protagonists.
-The text, however, despite being from 1806, proves to be very current to because of Artificial Intelligence.
-It will be an assólo, however, videos will be shown in which my image has been scanned and transformed into a kind of puppet or avatar, which makes absurd movements.
-What will the audience prefer?
+Better to let your feelings, your heart, your soul speak.
+The proof of how decisive subjectivity is?
+Every Swan Lake It's different depending on the protagonists.
+The text, however, despite being from 1806, proves to be very current due to Artificial Intelligence.
+It will be an axólo, but videos will be screened in which my image has been scanned and transformed into a kind of puppet or avatar, which makes absurd movements.
+What will the public prefer?
 The real Friedemann Vogel or the amazing but virtual one?

 Easy answer today that the trend is to emphasize the strength of fragility, the beauty of imperfection.

-"Perfection" is seeing reality.
-So both the ideal, the lightness, and the ugliness, the heaviness....
-Life is like that, not constantly easy and pleasant, particularly during this historical period.
-The purpose of dance is not entertainment: it must convey something, and if it conveys something authentic, it cannot be 100 percent Beauty.
+'Perfect' is seeing reality.
+So both the ideal, the lightness, and the ugliness, the heaviness...
+Life is like that, not constantly easy and pleasant, especially during this historical period.
+The purpose of dance is not entertainment: it must transmit something and, if it transmits something authentic, it cannot be 100 percent Beauty.

-Then won't classical be a little old-fashioned for the times, including from a gender perspective?
+So won't the classic be a bit old-fashioned for the times, understood from a gender point of view?

-There is room for everything.
-Our generation is struggling for fluidity, we can't put to too much separation!
+There's room for everything.
+Our generation is fighting for fluidity, we can't wait to separate things too much!

 Over the decades, the weight of men has changed.